 - Roughly chop the cream cheese into small chunks and beat in a medium sized bowl with an electric mixer until smooth.

-- Add honey and vanilla bean paste and continue to beat on medium speed until creamy and well combined.
+- Add the honey and vanilla bean paste and continue to beat on medium speed until creamy and well combined.

-- Stir in mascarpone.
+- Stir in the mascarpone.